confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.control_center
+# control_center

-Below are the supported variables for the role confluent.control_center
+Below are the supported variables for the role control_center

 ***